-188. Well, I want to know why it fell through?
-For this reason, that at the moment the whole of the be called a sort of sporting offer-that is to say, an offer to make a line provided all thinga remained the same with regard to the money market?
+189. Then do I understand that the contract which you made on behalf of your principals was what may be called a sort of sporting offer-that is to say, an offer to make a line provided all things remained the same with regard to the money market?
 No; the money was provided for.